What to do when your AC Unit Freezes Up?

 Mechanical problems or refrigerant leaks

 An air conditioner is a machine that comprises parts that can shut down or get stuck with continuous use.
 Fans can stop moving, filters can become clogged, and leaks can happen.
-If any of these disruptions occur, they cause a drop in pressure.
+If any of these disruptions occur, they cause a pressure drop.
 The refrigerant would then expand too much and become extremely cold.
 Similarly, a leak can also occur which can result in low refrigerant levels.

 Related: Health Dangers That AC Refrigerant Leaks Can Cause

-Steps to take when your AC unit Freezes Up
+What to do when your AC Unit Freezes Up – Inside and Outside

 If you find that your AC unit has frozen up, here are some steps you can follow to troubleshoot the issue and get it running smoothly again.